The Solstice House

 Still have questions?

 We’re here for you.
 Whether you're wondering about the little details or the big picture, we’d love to connect.
-Reach out anytime — because at Rise, you're not just enrolling in a program, you're joining a community.
+Reach out anytime — because at TSH, you're not just enrolling in a program, you're joining a community.